 The popularity of day surgery has grown so much over the years that some healthcare facilities now allow for 80% to 90% of all surgical cases be on a day surgery basis.

-Here are two examples of current day surgery caseloads:
+Here is one example of current day surgery caseload:

 With day surgeries becoming more prevalent, finding the most efficient process is of key importance.